CaptainCluster/GPACalculator/README.md

 C++ is a programming language that has fascinated me for quite some time.
 I took courses, involving both C and object-oriented programming (with Java).
 After completing the courses, I was left with a deep interest towards lower-level languages.
 With free time in my hand, I finally got around to pursuing this interest.
-The amazing community support and the capabilities of C++, with the combination of OOP, that I have gotten familiar with, made me start pursuing C++.
-This is my very first C++ project, and in addition, this is my first time doing a full project using Visual Studio, rather than Visual Studio Code.
+The amazing community support and the capabilities of C++, with the combination of OOP that I have gotten familiar with, made me start pursuing C++.
+This is my very first C++ project, and on top of that, my first time doing a full project using Visual Studio, rather than Visual Studio Code.

 Now after making this project, I am confident in my ability to set up new C++ projects and using Git to manage my repositories with Visual Studio.
 Despite this, this is just my first C++ project, albeit being a huge step for me.
-From the point onward, the smart choice is to maintain what I have built and create even more challenging projects.
+From this point onward, the smart choice is to maintain what I have built and create even more challenging C++ projects.